|

 Business Interruption Insurance

 Business income insurance can be classified as Business Income & Extra Expense Insurance and Business Loss Income Insurance.
-This article explains both types of business income insurance and how they may benefit your company’s risk management program to help you deal with disasters, such as fire, flood or earthquake.
+This article explains both types of business income insurance and how they may benefit your company’s risk management program to help you deal with disasters, such as fire, flood, or earthquake.

 Business Income & Extra Expense Coverage